-OH MY GOODNESS!
-I am sooooo excited to be writing about our next voice actor because, not until JUST now did I realize who this guy was.
-Captain Tintop is voiced by the very well known actor Frank Nelson, who I know best on the Jack Benny Show.
+I am so excited to be writing about our next character, probably the most well known actor in the whole group.
+Captain Tintop is voiced by the very well known actor Frank Nelson (May 6, 1911 – September 12, 1986), who I know best on The Jack Benny Show.
 He was the man who made himself well known by his trademark ‘eee-YEEES?’.
 He just always happened to be the employee that was to be helping Jack when he shopped anywhere, much to Jack’s annoyance.
-I can’t believe I didn’t put two and two together to realize who he was!
-He also did some great commercials for McDonalds in the 80s, and did some recurring spots on Sanford and Son, much in the same order as Jack Benny.
-I love this actor for some reason.
-Maybe it’s his energy, which is not really shown well here, but I am so glad to know that he had a hand in the best Christmas tradition I have ever known.
+Nelson also did some great commercials for McDonalds in the 80s, and did some recurring spots on Sanford and Son, much in the same order as Jack Benny.
+I am glad to know that he had a hand in the best Christmas tradition I have ever known.

-The Cinnamon Bear Episode 25 – Captain Tintop
+The Cinnamon Bear Episode 25 – Betrayed by the Crazy Quilt

 Opening: Cinnamon Bear Theme